 “Please hold all questions to the end,” Hay said.
 “But yeah, realistically our odds aren’t looking good.”

 The door burst open and a flutter of panic filled the room.
 “Relax,” Hay said.
 “It’s just Jacobs.
 How’s it going, my man?”

 Jacobs stared at her.
-"Badly," he said.
-"Haven't you been paying attention?
-Badly.
-I need your help."
+“Badly,” he said.
+“Haven’t you been paying attention?
+It’s been going badly.
+I need your help.”

 “Whoa, it is pretty bad then,” Hay said, happily.
 “What can I do?
 Honestly, I’m getting tired of babysitting these poindexters.”